-- The next steps are clearly aimed at supporting specific student needs for either individuals (2 or more students) or groups with similar needs related to at least one of the three areas of history/social studies learning (fact and concepts, inquiry, interpretations or analyses, building and supporting arguments or conclusions).
-Candidate should be explicit about how next steps will strategically support individuals or groups and explain how that support will address each individual or group's needs in relation to the area of social studies learning. - The candidate discusses how the research or theory, including aspects of young adolescent development, is related to the next steps in ways that make some level of sense given their students and central focus.
+- The next steps are clearly aimed at supporting specific student needs for either individuals (2 or more students) or groups with similar needs related to one the three areas of history/social studies learning (facts and concepts, inquiry, interpretations or analyses, building and supporting arguments or conclusions).
+Candidate should be explicit about how next steps will strategically support individuals or groups and explain how that support will address each individual or group's needs in relation to the area of social studies learning. - The candidate discusses how the research or theory is related to the next steps in ways that make some level of sense given their students and central focus.
 They may cite the research or theory in their discussion, or they may refer to the ideas from the research.
-Either is acceptable, as long as they clearly connect the research/theory to their next steps.

-Scoring decision rules: To score at Level 4, the candidate must meet the primary criterion at Level 4 and make at least a fleeting, relevant reference to research or theory (meet the second criterion at least at Level 3).
+Either is acceptable, as long as they clearly connect the research/theory to their next steps. - Scoring decision rules: To score at Level 4, the candidate must meet the primary criterion at Level 4 and make at least a fleeting, relevant reference to research or theory (meet the second criterion at least at Level 3).